layilin/SP23-33852/_annotations/book3.md

 121.631 "Stage above stage, in various verdure drest."
 The source of this quotation is not clear.

 121.637 "For naught is useless made."
 Gilmore identifies John Philips's *Cyder* as the source of this quotation.
 In these final lines of Book III, Grainger compares the Caribbean to Europe, and enjoins scientists and natural philosophers to explore and learn about the New World's vast natural resources.
-As he does in his preface to the poem, he suggests that the pursuit of knowledge is a good in its own right, and ought to supplant the more mundane pursuit of wealth.
+As he does in his preface to the poem, he suggests here that the pursuit of knowledge is a good in its own right, and ought to take precedence over the more mundane pursuit of wealth.

 ---